tschaub/mock-fs/readme.md

 # Mock FS

-A configurable mock filesystem.
+A configurable mock file system.
 You know, for testing.

 ## Purpose